 - Many unofficial UNSW social media sites, particularly on Facebook now exist.
 Students should take care when engaging with these and remember that making racist or sexist comments, breaching other students’ privacy by uploading unauthorised photographs or revealing information about them is contrary to the UNSW Student Code of Conduct and you could face misconduct action.

-- Wherever you are representing the university via social media (for example where a student is the administrator of a University-related social media resource) or identifying yourself as a UNSW student (such as when you have UNSW listed in the ‘about me’ section on Facebook) as the Student Code of Conduct can come into effect in these instances.
+- Wherever you are representing the university via social media (for example where a student is the administrator of a University-related social media resource) or identifying yourself as a UNSW student (for example, when you have UNSW listed in the ‘about me’ section on Facebook) as the Student Code of Conduct can come into effect in these instances.

 - When you are interacting with the university in a formal sense via social media (for example commenting on an official university page, ‘tagging’ the university in your own messages or posts).